Date of Award:

 Wynn R. Walker

 Trezza, Ricardo, "Evapotranspiration Using a Satellite-Based Surface Energy Balance with Standardized Ground Control" (2002).
-All Graduate Theses and Dissertations.
-Paper 715.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+715.